top of page

 Don't Be a Weekend Warrior

 Being a weekend warrior is a pretty bad idea, but worse when we're over 50.
 All the weekend warrior mentality seems to accomplish is an endless cycle of injuries.
 Yes, let's have fun, but condition your body first.
 So aerobic fitness and weekend sports are only a small part of the equation.
-Those things aren't good enough to build a foundation of functional strength.
+Those things aren't good enough to build a foundation of functional strength that'll keep you moving into old age.

 We want to gradually build a foundation of life-long fitness and health that involves the entire body.